Winter Snow and Ice

-Public Works is responsible for maintaining 2,665 lane miles, roughly the driving distance between Vancouver and Atlanta, and does not have the resources to clear snow and ice from every street.
+Public Works is responsible for maintaining more than 2,600 lane miles, roughly the one-day driving distance between Vancouver and Atlanta, and does not have the employees and equipment to remove snow and ice from every street.

 Clark County focuses on the busiest roads to keep people, goods and services moving.
 Property owners are responsible for maintaining access to driveways and parking lots.

 During heavy snowfall in early January 2017, county crews in a little more than three days: